wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.2.8 RC4 - 30 Aug 2010 =
+* BugFix : Fatal error if "Roles and Restrictions can be set" is set to require Editor or Administrator role (since 1.2.8.RC3)

 = 1.2.8 RC3 - 27 Aug 2010 =
 * BugFix : Invalid Roles > Roles submenu displayed if logged user has edit_users capability but not manage_settings capability
 * Compat : Revisionary - Images attached to published content were not listed in Media Library based on Contributor / Revisor role